ten-protocol/sample-applications/guessing-game-v2/README.md

 npm install
 ```

-### Create the Env File
+### Create Environment
 *Assumes a registered viewing key with Ten.*

-Create a file `.env` in the project root with the below contents, where your `USER_KEY` is supplied when registering
+Create a file `.env` in the project root with the below contents, where `USER_KEY` is supplied when registering
-your VK's and your `PRIVATE_KEY` should be the private key for the account that is registered with Ten.
+your VK's and `PRIVATE_KEY` should be the private key for the account that is registered with Ten.
+Do not share your
-Please find all the registration steps in https://docs.obscu.ro/ .
+private key with anybody!
+For more details please find all the registration steps in https://docs.obscu.ro/.

 ```
 USER_KEY = <token>
 PRIVATE_KEY = <private key>
 ```

-### Compile and Hot-Reload for Development
+### Compile for Development

 ```sh
 npm run dev